-Dimmer switches are a great solution to help you use less light.
+An excellent solution for using less light is to use dimmer switches.
 With a dimmer switch, you can set a light fixture to only provide as much light as you need.
 As you lower the amount of light, you also lower the amount of electricity going to the bulb and can cut back on your overall lighting costs.

 According to the U.S. Department of Energy, you could save $75 a year just by replacing five light bulbs in your house that you use the most with ENERGY STAR bulbs.
 Especially if you choose CFL or LED bulbs, you can also enjoy significantly longer periods between replacing bulbs since they last much longer than traditional incandescent bulbs.

 When you’re away from home, adjust your thermostat so your HVAC system doesn’t need to work as hard.
 If you adjust your thermostat by 7 or 8 degrees to be closer to the outdoor temperature for eight hours every day, you could save 10% on your heating and cooling costs.
 A programmable thermostat can help you do this.

 If you find yourself spending a lot on cooling your home during hot weather, try installing ceiling fans.
 With a ceiling fan going, you can raise your thermostat setting and enjoy the same comfort level as you did with a lower setting and no fan.

 An HVAC system has to work harder and, therefore, use more energy when the filter is clogged or dirty, so make sure you’re checking your filter regularly and changing it as soon as it’s dirty.
 Typically, you’ll want to change filters at least every three months.